telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/how-to-connect-to-a-sql-database.md

    + __Stored Procedure:__  Use this option to select a stored procedure existing in the connected SQL database.
 If the stored procedure is not discovered, you can type its name manually e.g. *dbo.GetNotes* .
     In this tutorial we will use the __Select Statement__  option.
 Type the following SQL query:                 SELECT * FROM [HumanResources].[Department] WHERE [HumanResources].[Department].[DepartmentID]=@ID

-    >tip If the SQL query returns more than one set of data, only the first result will be used.Test running the SQL query on the SQL server database to verify the syntax.
+    >If the SQL query returns more than one set of data, only the first result will be used.Test running the SQL query on the SQL server database to verify the syntax.

 1. If the entered SQL query contains SQL parameters, recognizable by the .NET data provider, clicking the Next button will navigate you to the               __Configure data source parameters__  step.
 You should see listed the recognized SQL parameters and their DbType in a grid.
 In the Value column you can specify static value, report parameter, field, or other expression which once evaluated will be passed to the SQL query.
 In this tutorial we use a parameterized SQL query and you should see the __Configure data source parameters__  window of the wizard.
 There must be one row in the grid:
    + __Name__  showing the SQL parameter's name, written in TSQL: __@ID__ ;